AlessandroPolidori/AlessandroPolidori/README.md

 - 👋 Hi, I’m @AlessandroPolidori
-- 👀 I’m mainly interested in computer vision, robotics
+- 👀 I’m mainly interested in computer vision, machine learning, robotics
 - 🌱 I’m currently working in Orobix s.r.l.
-- 📫 How to reach me alessandro.polidori@orobix.com
+- 📫 How to reach me alepolid@gmail.com

 <!---
 AlessandroPolidori/AlessandroPolidori is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.